 Spacewar! was conceived in 1961 by Martin Graetz, Stephen Russell, and Wayne Wiitanen.
 It was first realized on the PDP-1 in 1962 by Stephen Russell, Peter Samson, Dan Edwards, and Martin Graetz, together with Alan Kotok, Steve Piner, and Robert A Saunders.

 Spacewar! is in the public domain, but this credit paragraph must accompany all distributed versions of the program.

 This emulation is by Norbert Landsteiner, www.masswerk.at, 2012–2022.

-Based on emulation code by Barry Silverman, Brian Silverman, and Vadim Gerasimov.
-The emulation code was extended to support some additional instructions and auxilary hardware.
-Especially the shift/rotate instructions and the arithmetics were rewritten and now include an emulation of the automatic hardware multiply/divide option.
-Further, cycle counts were added for accurate timing and frame rates.
-Some importance was put in the recreation of the appearance of the original CRT display and the unique experience conveyed by it.
-Moreover, a splash-screen was added, and there are multiple versions of the original code ready to play.
+It is based on emulation code by Barry Silverman, Brian Silverman, and Vadim Gerasimov.
+The emulation code has been rewritten and extended to support additional instructions and auxilary hardware.
+Special attention has been paid on accurate timing and on a recreatiion of the appearance and the unique experience of the original CRT display.
+Further, an informative splash-screen, which is not part of the original game, was added, and there are multiple versions of the original code ready to play.
 See below for details.

 * M E M O *